Frequently asked questions

 Pre-payment review process for Minnesota Health Care Programs fee-for-service claims

 Governor Tim Walz announced on Oct.
-29, 2025, a new process for the Minnesota Department of Human Services (DHS) to review claims for certain Medicaid benefits and services before they are adjudicated as part of a coordinated effort to reduce fraud, waste and abuse in Minnesota’s Medicaid program.
+29, 2025, a new process for the Minnesota Department of Human Services to suspend and review submitted claims for certain Medicaid benefits and services before they are paid as part of a coordinated effort to reduce fraud, waste and abuse in Minnesota’s Medicaid program.
 Refer to the Governor Walz Orders Third-Party Audit of Medicaid Billing at DHS press release for more information.

 1. Adult Companion Services